 3. Twice the speed

-The next major enhancement for BT5 is the doubled the transmission speed from 1 to 2Mb/s while still using the same Gaussian frequency shift keying (GFSK)
+The next major enhancement for BT5 is doubling the transmission speed from 1 to 2Mb/s while still using the same Gaussian frequency shift keying (GFSK)

 4. Improved operability